 “Guys,” Derek said, “you can all tryout for Taekwondo and see if you like it.
 If you do, and if you’re accepted, you’ll be in.
 Any of you or all four of you.
 It’s not real expensive, and because I’m working with a fairly new instructor I know he has room for new students.”

 “What do you mean, if we’re accepted?”
 Carry asked.

 “Well, there are two parts to being accepted.
 First, you have to be healthy.
 That means going to a doctor and being checked out, just like if you were going out for a sport like football or basketball.
 Second, it’s a mental thing.
 You gotta be sure that you can go to every training session and — I guess you’d call it homework — you practice moves and do exercises at home.
 Also, you have to be taking Taekwondo for the right reasons.
 The sabeomnim, he’s the master, the senior instructor, will make that determination.
 It’s not that hard to qualify.
 Like, I qualified when I was eleven years old and in the seventh grade at Edison.”

 Paul looked at the clock.
 “You going to get something to eat, Derek?” he asked.
 “The sandwich bar’s going to close in about five minutes.
 You better shag your butt over there now.”

-Derek grabbed a turkey sandwich on multigrain bread and a bottle of water and headed back across the cafeteria to rejoin the guys, who he realized were his new friends.
+Derek grabbed a turkey sandwich on multigrain bread and a bottle of water and headed back across the cafeteria to rejoin the guys, who he realized were now his friends.
 That almost boggled his mind.
 Friends!
 Gay friends!
 He never thought that would happen.
 He also realized that he was happy.
 Two things happened today to make him happy.
-He liked the way that felt.
+He liked the way being happy felt.

 Something that surprised him was when random kids said hi to him, both going to get his sandwich and when he returned.
 He smiled and said hi back to each of them.
 He mentioned that to the guys at the table after he sat down.